VishalKumar-V/TFS-PROG-JS-FUNDAMENDALS/PROG/P01/04 Boolean/07 Exercises/L1-02-ThisYear-Details/01 Problem Statement.md

 # Problem Statement

-Create the variable defining the status of Arul of his material status, age, Working Company
+Create the variable defining the status of Arul of his marital status, age, Working Company
 Print the status and verify the values are correct

 ## Rules